-Glenn’s hard work, innovative mind, and entrepreneurial skills have lead to a variety of other ventures outside of Kafka Granite.
+Glenn’s hard work, innovative mind, and entrepreneurial skills have led to a variety of other ventures outside of Kafka Granite.
 Some include:

-Kafka Management, LLC: With Glenn completing the majority of the earth moving and road building, two residential neighborhoods were developed in Stratford, WI as Edgewater Estates and Baywood Shores.
+With Glenn completing the majority of the earth moving and road building, two residential neighborhoods were developed in Stratford, WI as Edgewater Estates and Baywood Shores.
 The riverfront parcels include over three-hundred-acres that have been divided into over one hundred lots total.
-These locations provide a beautiful, appealing environment and increases potential for quality living locales for the Stratford residents.
+These locations provide a beautiful, appealing environment and increased potential for quality living locales for the Stratford residents.

-Kafka Wood Products: In 2011, Wausau Paper approached Glenn asking if he was interested in taking the woodchips that were accumulating at the local mill off their hands.
+In 2011, Wausau Paper approached Glenn asking if he was interested in taking the woodchips that were accumulating at the local mill off their hands.
 This was completely unchartered territory for Kafka, but Glenn took full advantage of the opportunity.
 He immediately opened a second operations merely for shredding the mill’s pine bark waste into mulch and potting soil.
 Using the same facility, Kafka has now started shredding recycled shingles as well, which can be utilized as recycled content in asphalt roads.
 With the addition of a Peterson 6710B Track Mounted Horizontal Grinder, Kafka is also now able to offer land-clearing services.
-Kafka Wood Products has grown extensively in its first year, and we foresee unparalleled success in the second year as Kafka Wood Products opens yet another facility and begins recycling wood waste for boiler fuel.
+Kafka Wood Products grew rapidly in the first few years, and Kafka Wood Products opened yet another facility for recycling wood waste for boiler fuel.
 We foresee continued success well into the future.